yutotakano/myMARS/README.md

 # MARS Assembler

-[MARS][1] is a lightweight interactive development environment (IDE) for programming in MIPS assembly language, intended for educational-level use with Patterson and Hennessy's Computer Organization and Design.
+[MARS][1], MIPS Assembler and Runtime Simulator, is a lightweight interactive development environment (IDE) for programming in MIPS assembly language, intended for educational-level use with Patterson and Hennessy's Computer Organization and Design.

 MARS has been jointly developed by [Pete Sanderson][4] (programming) and [Ken Vollmar][5] (details and paperwork).

 This is a fork of [qaisjp/myMARS](https://github.com/qaisjp/myMARS) which contains fixes and nifty additions (like UTF-16 hints), with changes merged from [saagarjha/MARS](https://github.com/saagarjha/MARS) which contains Mac-specific fixes, and [aeris170/MARS-Theme-Engine](https://github.com/aeris170/MARS-Theme-Engine) which contains a theme engine, and personal changes added on to add back Windows compatibility.

-Things this fork does better than the original MARS V4.5:
+The following is a comprehensive list of things this fork attempts to improve upon MARS V4.5:

 - Use native macOS menu bar for actions instead of clunky Java UI (from saagarjha's fork).
   - <img alt="Image showing macOS menu bar" src="https://i.imgur.com/nRV9XgN.png" height="200" />